OnGame-io/steem-stream/README.md

 # SteemStream with NodeJS + DSTEEM + Redis

-Stream the SteemEngine Chain and store the current block number into a Redis server giving you a good base to build an API and a stream reader which does not miss blocks.
+Stream the Steem BlockChain and store the current block number into a Redis server giving you a good base to build an API and a stream reader which does not miss blocks.

 ## Installation